 - Simplify the purchasing process and make it more intuitive and user-friendly.

-Two ways to redesign or hide the WooCommerce shop page (so you can replace and customize it)
+Two ways to redesign the WooCommerce shop page

 Many online store owners choose to replace the default WooCommerce shop page with an interactive, front-end product table created using the WooCommerce Product Table WooCommerce plugin.